Voltaire: Death and burial

-In February 1778, Voltaire returned for the first time in over 25 years to Paris, among other reasons to see the opening of his latest tragedy, Irene.
+In February 1778, Voltaire returned to Paris for the first time in over 25 years, partly to see the opening of his latest tragedy, Irène.
 The five-day journey was too much for the 83-year-old, and he believed he was about to die on 28 February, writing "I die adoring God, loving my friends, not hating my enemies, and detesting superstition."
-However, he recovered, and in March he saw a performance of Irene, where he was treated by the audience as a returning hero.
+He recovered, and in March he saw a performance of Irène, being treated by the audience as a returning hero.

 He soon became ill again and died on 30 May 1778.
 The accounts of his deathbed have been numerous and varying, and it has not been possible to establish the details of what precisely occurred.
 His enemies related that he repented and accepted the last rites from a Catholic priest, or that he died in agony of body and soul, while his adherents told of his defiance to his last breath.
 According to one story of his last words, when the priest urged him to renounce Satan, he replied, "This is no time to make new enemies."
-However, this appears to have originated from a joke in a Massachusetts newspaper in 1856, and was only attributed to Voltaire in the 1970s.